remix-project-org/script-runner-generator/README.md

 In the templates directory you will find a default template which is used for all projects.
 It contains the minimal functionality of the script-runnner.

 You do not need to create templates for each project if you are only adding depedencies to it like starknet or zokrates.
-Just add a project to the config to create it.
+Just add a project to the config with its dependencies to create it.

 If you want custom templates you can override any file by putting it in its own template directory, ie templates/ethers6/.
 There you need to add src files.
 If the generator doesn't find required files it will use those from the default template.